jordant97/Notes-Understanding-Node-JS/README.md

 - However, it is still different from what we used to know about classes in other programming languages.
 This is still prototypical inheritence.

 ## 2. V8 The JS Engine
+### Machine code (Language)
+- **Programming languages spoken by computer processors**
+- Every program you run on your computer has been converted (compiled) into machine code.
+- Whenever we wrote programming language, there are some process that convert what we wrote into machine code so the processor can understand.

+### ECMAScript
+- **The standard JS is based on**
+- Needed a standard since there are many engines.

+### Javascript Engine
+- **A program that converts JS code into something the computer processor can understand**
+- And it should follow the ECMAScript standard on how the language should work and what features it should have.
+- Node and V8 is written in C++.

+### What is Node.JS??
+- **Node JS is a C++ program, with V8 embedded, that is added a wealth of great features to make it suitable to be a server technology

 ## 4. Modules Exports and Require
 ### Module